 Search Results:

 I posted the first Unarmed jersey to social media in August 2013 after Trayvon Martin’s killer went unpunished.
 That’s seven years of this shit.
 14 jerseys, so far.
-We’ll be moving into production soon.
 For updates on the project visit unarmed.co.

 We installed the full suite of Unarmed jerseys on Lafayette Street between Houston and Canal this past Friday.
 See pics of the entire run here, or, better yet, head over to Manhattan to see them in person.
 UPDATE – The SoHo installation was recently covered in Yahoo Sports and Design Observer.